chris-helmerson/Cellular_Customer_Churn_Prediction/README.md

   1. Offer discounted or complimentary cell phone upgrades for loyal customers to receive the latest devices.
   2. Create  a loyalty program to reward multiple subscriber customers.
-  3. Control customer charges by avoiding increasing charges on customers bills.
+  3. Control customer charges by avoiding increasing fees on customers bills.

 ### Next Steps